Soonhwan-Kwon/whalerec/README.md

 ## Info

 This is the winning entry by [Martin Piotte](https://www.kaggle.com/martinpiotte) to the [Humpback Whale Identification Challenge Kaggle Competition](https://www.kaggle.com/c/whale-categorization-playground/data).
-It has been reformmatted by [crowmagnumb](https://github.com/crowmagnumb)
+It has been reformatted by [crowmagnumb](https://github.com/crowmagnumb)

 Originally the train.csv file had a bunch of entries tagged as "new_whale".
 I think this was a mistake on Kaggle's part as Ted gave them a bunch of unidentified whales and they must have put some of them in the training set which makes no sense.
 Martin culled them out.
 I culled them from the csv file with ...